0xT4lkingHe4d/SlitYerELF/README.md

 ./output
 ```

-The goal is so it works even though code / stuff is scrambled around.
+The goal is so it works even though instructions / headers are scrambled around.